Undead or Alive: Plot

 Before his capture, Geronimo had cursed white men, causing people to become zombies.
-Later, at a house in a small town a man named Ben Goodman (Brian Posehn) acts suspiciously and attacks and eats his wife and daughter's brains.
+Later, at a house in a small town, a man named Ben Goodman (Brian Posehn) acts suspiciously.
+Ben proceeds to attack and eat his wife and daughter's brains.

 Luke (Chris Kattan), a cowboy living in the town, plans to marry a saloon girl.
 On arriving at the saloon to propose to her, he encounters Elmer Winslow (James Denton), who has just arrived in town, and discovers that his "princess" is a prostitute.
 He picks a fight with Elmer until Sheriff Claypool (Matt Besser), who owns the saloon, jails them and steals $500 which Elmer is carrying.
 In the adjacent cell is Ben, awaiting his hanging the next morning.
 Elmer and Luke escape and lock Deputy Cletus (Chris Coppola) in the cell, where he is bitten by Ben.

 Luke and Elmer find the sheriff and the prostitute having sex.
 They steal all the sheriff's money and make a getaway.
 When the sheriff releases Cletus from the cell he is bitten by him.
 The next morning hang Ben and assemble a posse to pursue the two fugitives.

 Luke and Elmer are ambushed in their sleep by Sue (Navi Rawat), Geronimo's niece who was kidnapped and taken to New York to be educated and has now returned to take her revenge on the soldiers who killed her uncle.
 After a difficult start they become friends, despite Elmer revealing that he is an army deserter.
 Sheriff Claypool and Cletus, now zombies, attack the other members of the posse, who also become zombies.
 They are ambushed by Elmer, Luke and Sue, who realise they cannot be killed and flee.